wdv4758h/pypy-extradoc/blog/draft/cffi-embedding.rst

 Very similar steps can be followed on PyPy, but it requires the ``cffi-static-callback-embedding`` branch of PyPy, which you must first translate from sources.

-CPython 3.x and non-Linux platforms are still a work in progress right now, but this should be quickly fixed.

 Note that CPython/PyPy is automatically initialized (using locks in case of multi-threading) the first time any of the ``extern "Python"``